stephendpurdue/stephendpurdue/README.md

 I design and build cool apps and mini-projects.

-I'm proficient in Python, though I'm hoping to pursue ML & AI.
+I'm proficient in Python, and I'm hoping to pursue a career ML & AI.

 <h3>Fun Facts:</h3>
 <ol>